TheCarsonWest/TheCarsonWest.github.io/test/content/Representing a Categorical Variable with Tables.md

 *   **Dominant Categories**: Are there categories that clearly stand out as more common than others?
 *   **Proportions**: What percentage of the data falls into a specific category?

 Tables provide a precise summary of the data.
-While tables are excellent for numerical precision, [[Representing a Categorical Variable with Graphs]] such as bar charts and pie charts offer a more visual representation of the distribution, making patterns easier to spot quickly.
+While tables are excellent for numerical precision, Representing a Categorical Variable with Graphs such as bar charts and pie charts offer a more visual representation of the distribution, making patterns easier to spot quickly.

 ## Two-Way Tables

-When you have two categorical variables, you can use a [[Two-Way Table|two-way table]] (also known as a contingency table) to display the relationship between them.
+When you have two categorical variables, you can use a Two-Way Table|two-way table (also known as a contingency table) to display the relationship between them.
 This allows for a deeper analysis of how categories of one variable relate to categories of another.
-For more on this, refer to [[Representing Two Categorical Variables]].
+For more on this, refer to Representing Two Categorical Variables.

 Understanding how to construct and interpret frequency tables is a foundational skill in statistics, enabling clear and concise communication of categorical data distributions.